sproctor/dirtywater/README.md

 which exist in the game. if a name doesn't exist, one is created.

 Check the AUTHORS file for contact info
-Check the DOC directory for internal code documentation
+Check the docs directory for internal code documentation